-Lecture and practice: M&D tower, 10F Clinical laboratory: University hospital, 3F
+Lecture and practice: Laboratory (M&D tower, 10th floor, south) Lab: Clinical laboratory (University hospital, 3rd floor)

 To develop the ability of clinical reasoning based on laboratory data.
 To understand the development of novel laboratory tests.

 To understand the significance of laboratory tests in medicine.
 To interpret the morphological findings of cells on blood and bone marrow smears.